By Alyssa Carrel

 Toby was accepted into grade 1 at Star of the Sea despite his pre-school instructor telling his parents he wasn’t ready.
 Within three months of being in grade 1, we met with his teacher who quickly informed us that Toby wasn’t ready for school and WOULD NOT pass grade 1.

 Her words were, “He’s too far behind already and doesn’t have the focus to catch up.”
 He worked so hard that year.
-Ron (Townsend – Dream Centre co-director) got a call from his teacher during the last term of year.
+Ron (Townsend – Dream Centre co-director) got a call from his teacher during the last term of the year.
 She wanted to know what had happened…what had we done to make such a difference.
-She said “it’s just click with him and he is doing well.”
+She said “it just clicked with him and he is doing well.”

 At the end of grade 1, Toby received an award for Most Improvement with a special designation from his teacher for his diligence and sweet spirit.
 His parents were overjoyed.
 With tears in his eyes, his father hugged Ron after the end of the year program and said he didn’t think Toby could do it.